 Another great way to save money on food is to bring meals and snacks into the parks with you.
 Outside food and drink are allowed in each park, with the exception of glass containers and alcohol.
 Schlepping an extra suitcase of food to Florida is a pain, and will cost you baggage fees, but in Disney World there’s no need.

 Orlando is home to a few grocery delivery services that will deliver food straight to your resort, which is a great way to stock up on the basics; yogurt, cereal, milk, peanut butter, bread etc. The resort will accept your delivery, refrigerate your perishables, then deliver them to your room at your convenience.
 Refrigerators come standard in all Disney resorts at no additional charge.
 So you can pack your sandwiches, snacks, and drinks in the morning and not spend any extra money on food during the day.

 Since there’s much more to a Disney World vacation than just eating, I’ll be back in a future blog post to talk about the fun stuff like choosing a hotel, and planning your days in the parks.

-Want more information on the Disney Resort hotels, kosher food, Disney’s good neighbor hotels, or anything else Disney related?
-You can reach me at email@example.com or find Elana on Facebook.
+Want more information on the Disney Cruises or Disney Resort hotels, kosher food, Disney’s good neighbor hotels, or anything else Disney related?
+Elana Maister is available to book and help you plan out in detail any Disney Vacation, whether it be Disney World, Disneyland, Disney Cruise Line, or an Adventures by Disney Vacation – all at absolutely no cost to you.
+You can reach her [email protected] or find her on Facebook.